drunkenkismet/trumphrogger/README.md

 ## Game Operation

 This is a simple, keyboard-based HTML5 canvas game that uses directional keys to move President Trumphrogger across the board.
+As you collect treats, the president's net worth goes up.
+As you collide with reporters, his net worth goes down.
+Note they both increment either way by $130,000.
+After each hit, 1 of the resident Putins will depart the stage -- as soon as Putin has left Trumphrogger stranded on the Washington Mall, it's Game Over!

 ## Dependencies